project-oak/rust-verification-tools/docs/_posts/2021-07-14-coreutils.md

 2. We need to add the `--disable-verify` flag from above and drop the `--optimize` flag to avoid some issues in KLEE.

+3. We can omit `--use-cex-cache`, `--switch-type`, `--search` and `--batch-instructions` because those are the default values.
+   But it's worth knowing about them if you want to try non-default settings.

+4. We can omit `--write-cov` and `--write-cvcs` unless we want to look at the files that they generate.

-3. The above code expects you to create a "sandbox" to prevent your application from damaging your system.
+5. The above code expects you to create a "sandbox" to prevent your application from damaging your system.
    Since we don't think `arch` can do any harm, let's skip that extra complication.
 YOLO!